jpignata/blog/articles/future-developer.md

 One way we provide documentation to a project is through the tests we leave behind.
-These tests not only describe what the behavior of a given component is but it enforces that this documentation as it's executable.
+These tests not only describe what the behavior of a given component is but it enforces this documentation is correct as it's executable.
 Unlike a comment we can't leave future lies in the test suite; it's either green or it isn't.
-Tools like RSpec and `minitest/spec` assist us in generating this by-product documentation by encrouaging prose within the defining block of the example.
+Tools like RSpec and `minitest/spec` assist us in generating this by-product documentation by encouraging prose within the defining block of the example.
 Unfortunately we sometimes look past the English words we're typing in our rush to get to the actual code in the red-green-refactor cycle.
-The result of neglecting the English descriptions is that it's possible our tests are not properly reflecting our objects as well as we think they might be.
+The result of neglecting the English descriptions is that it's possible our tests are not properly reflecting our objects' behavior as well as we think they might be.

 Almost as painful as finding a project with no test suite is finding a project whose test suite doesn't help in understanding how the system works.
 Tests are code which also needs to be maintained and as such they need to very clearly assert why they exist to a future reader.
-I understand the object "should" do something, but why should it?

 ```ruby
 it "works" do